nfaustino/resume/Nuno Faustino CV.md

 As part of the **R&D Data Office**, this is a hands-on and strategic leadership role to guide a team that performs data preparation, providing analytically ready data products across TA’s.

- (Strategy secondment from March to September 2023) At Senior Director level and combining the responsibilities of Analytics Data Preparation leadership and the **Data Strategy** for the Medical Affairs Oncology Business Unit -  Real World Evidence for Europe and Canada (EUCAN).
+From March to September 2023 acumulated senior director responsabilitis on **Data Strategy** for the Medical Affairs Oncology Business Unit -  Real World Evidence for Europe and Canada (EUCAN).

 *Key Responsibilities*